ilayEldar24/Lane-Detection/README.md

 3. Run the main script (`lane_detection.py`) with your input images or videos.
 4. Adjust parameters as needed for optimal lane detection results.

-## Credits

-This project was inspired by [insert source or inspiration here].

-## License

-This project is licensed under the [MIT License](link_to_license).
-## Usage

-To use the lane detection pipeline on your own images or videos, follow these steps:

-1. Clone the repository to your local machine.
-2. Install the required dependencies (`numpy`, `opencv-python`, etc.).
-3. Run the main script (`lane_detection.py`) with your input images or videos.
-4. Adjust parameters as needed for optimal lane detection results.

-## Credits

-This project was inspired by [insert source or inspiration here].

 ## License